cgauchey/studybuddy/README.md

 Study Buddy is a mobile app that enhances your classroom experience by allowing you to anonymously react to lectures and ask professors questions in real time, create study groups, and find places to study.
-Built using Firestore, React Native, and Socket.io.
-Built using Firestore, React Native, and Socket.io.
+Built using Firebase, React Native, and Socket.io.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).